X1 Centauri

 x^{1} Centauri is a star located in the constellation Centaurus.
-It is also known by its designations HD 107832 and HR 4712.
-The apparent magnitude of the star is about 5.3, meaning it is only visible to the naked eye under excellent viewing conditions.
-Its distance is about 440 light-years (140 parsecs), based on its parallax measured by the Hipparcos astrometry satellite.
+Its name is a Bayer designation; it is also known by its designations HD 107832 and HR 4712.
+The apparent magnitude of the star is about 5.32, meaning it is only visible to the naked eye under excellent viewing conditions.
+Its distance is about 443 ly from Earth based on parallax measurements.

 x^{1} Centauri's spectral type is B8/9V, meaning it is a late B-type main sequence star.
 These types of stars are a few times more massive than the Sun, and have effective temperatures of about 10,000 to 30,000 K. x^{1} Centauri is just over 3 times more massive than the Sun and has a temperature of about 11,300 K. The star x^{2} Centauri, which lies about 0.4 away from x^{1} Centauri, may or may not form a physical binary star system with x^{1} Centauri, as the two have similar proper motions and distances.